 Marie-ève started with arts & photography in Québec & continued on to the film industry in Vancouver, intertwined with service industry roles.
 After starting a family in Squamish, landscaping followed, then permaculture design & volunteering with Squamish CAN which lead to her role as Food Projects Coordinator.

-Gabriela's background is in environmental science and she is currently completing her masters degree in Climate Change.
+Gabriela's background is in environmental science and climate change.
 She is excited about community-building and helping to build an inclusive food system that meets social and environmental needs.
 In her free time she enjoys climbing, hiking, cooking, and painting.

 Kari first became involved with Squamish CAN 4 years ago through the community gardens.
 With a background in indigenous studies & years working in the seniors sector, Kari currently works full-time for 2 local non-profits in the health sector & spends her free time in the garden, streamkeeping, and exploring the outdoors with her dogs.
 Kari is passionate about growing food locally & reducing waste in our community.